sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Creating New Schematics

-You can attempt to create and add a new schematic to your schematic book by spending 1 hour studying a magic item and gold equal to 1/10th of that itemís cost in experiments and material tests.
-At the end of the hour make an Engineering check (DC equal to itemís crafting DC).
+You can attempt to create and add a new schematic to your schematic book by spending 1 hour studying a magic item and gold equal to 1/10th of that item√≠s cost in experiments and material tests.
+At the end of the hour make an Engineering check (DC equal to item√≠s crafting DC).

 On a success you create a new schematic of that magic item and add it to your schematic book, and on a failure the time and materials are wasted.